 Wise Up Tips:

-- When presenting your bedrooms for photos and viewings, hide all visible electrical cords, they ruin what you have created.
+- When presenting your bedrooms for photos and viewings, hide all visible electrical cords.

 - If your bed head is not really doing the job, get rid of it - we've been known to saw one off before!